-Crisis Services Advocate Program Director, Caitlin Powalski, spoke to Mark Goshgarian of Spectrum News about due process in the wake of the #MeToo movement.
+Crisis Services Advocate Program Director, Caitlin Powalski, spoke with WGRZ regarding calls to Crisis Services’ Sexual Assault Hotline in the aftermath of the Kavanaugh hearing.

 WKBW spoke with Crisis Services CEO, Jessica Pirro and Erie County Suicide Prevention Coalition Coordinator, Celia Spacone regarding the new ABC show, A Million Little Things and Crisis Services’ role in suicide prevention.